-These ships are used by players and NPCs to explore the universe; conducting trade, fighting over cargo, or conducting many other activities.
+These ships are used by players and NPCs to explore the universe; conducting trade, fighting over cargo, or performing many other activities.
 Innumerable combinations of ship components, customization items, and other personal touches allows each ship owner to purchase and build their own personalized starship.
 Some ships have multiple variants to specialize a ship for a particular role.
-For example, The Aurora CL has a larger cargo bay than other Auroras for more profitable trading excursions.
+For example, the Aurora CL has a larger cargo bay than other Auroras for more profitable trading excursions.

-To purchase, see: Pledge Store
+To purchase ships for real currency, see: Pledge Store

 Star Citizen is in open development and considered to be in Alpha state.
 The ships exist in various levels of readiness:

 - Rumored - Several ships haven't been acknowledged but have shown up in behind the scenes images and other places.

 - Announced - Publicly acknowledged, but no other work has been done.

 - Unknown - Current state hasn't been clarified.